rust-lang/rust/doc/tutorial.md

 # Generics

-## Generic functions

 Throughout this tutorial, we've been defining functions that act only on single data types.
-It's a burden to define such functions again and again for every type they apply to.
-Thus, Rust allows functions and datatypes to have type parameters.
+With type parameters we can also define functions that may be invoked on multiple types.

 ~~~~
 fn map<T, U>(vector: &[T], function: fn(v: &T) -> U) -> ~[U] {